ManApart/quest-command/readme.md

 ### Running
-Navigate to `QuestCommand/build/libs` and run `java -jar quest-command-1.0-SNAPSHOT.jar`
+From the main folder run `java -jar ./build/libs/quest-command-1.0-SNAPSHOT.jar`

 ## What can I do?